KariimAlii/Shooting-Birds-Game/README.md

 ✔️ checkBirdPosition () : When Moving the Bird across the Screen , we Check for the Bird Position => so that if the Bird go out from Inner Width of Screen => It's removed from The DOM
 ✔️ startGame () : For Starting The Game , Creating the First Bird Element and Moving it ✔️ resumeGame () : For Resuming the Game every time a player wants to play a round , removing all the Birds and Bombs in the DOM , Starting Generating new Birds and Bombs , Starting the Game Count Down
-✔️ setPlayerInfo () : For getting PLayer Name , Last Score from LocalStorage , Displaying them on the Game Screen ✔️ reserGame() : To Reset the Player Scores : Birds Killed , Player Score and To Reset the Game Timer ✔️ timeCount () : The Game Timer Count Down
+✔️ getPlayerInfo () : Checks if The Player has played before , returns an object with player's (name , date , score) ✔️ setPlayerInfo () : For getting PLayer Name , Last Score from LocalStorage , Displaying them on the Game Screen ✔️ resetGame() : To Reset the Player Scores : Birds Killed , Player Score and To Reset the Game Timer ✔️ timeCount () : The Game Timer Count Down
+✔️ savePlayerInfo () : Saves the Players Info (Name , Date , Score) in Local Storage , If the Player has played before => updates his date and score
 ✔️ endGame () : used for determining if the player win or lose and to clear all the intervals of the games ✔️ createBombElement () : for creating a DOM Element for a Bomb , Assigning the Element Properties using a Random Object from the Bombs Objects given in (objects.js) => which we use in the Bomb Class Constructor
 ✔️ checkBombPosition () : When Moving the Bomb across the Screen , we Check for the Bomb Position => so that if the Bomb go out from Inner Height of Screen => It's removed from The DOM